vc-abs/at/readMe.md

 * Bring in the effects of other time scales like maasa, yoga, karana, chowgadiya, hora etc. These might need a different CSV file as the format is different, as their effects are not tied to other scales.
 * When possible include personal natal charts to find muhurta fitment.
 * Fine tune the analysis with input from: https://astrologerjolly.tripod.com/muhurtha.htm

-## Notes
-* Some computations might be off by a few minutes.
-* The preferred ayanamsa is "ay_raman" as it's closer to the Pushya at 16Cn, suggested by PVN Rao.
-* Jagannatha Hora seems to be more stable in handling higher latitudes than JyotishApp.
-* Astrology software in general seem to have at least a few minor bugs in handling sunrise and sunset times at higher latitudes.
-* Some names are in English and other in Sanskrit.
-This is a temporary situation for operational efficiency.

 ## References
 * Krakacha yoga is formed when tithi + vaara = 13.